shark02807/numbers-to-words/README.md

 0 1 2 3 4 5 6 7 8 9 ,
 ```

-It's possible to type number in both ways: as is and by using comma as delimiter.
+It's possible to type numbers in both ways: as is and by using a comma as a delimiter.

 Examples: